-If you are expecting to have surgery and know you are going to be down for a while you may be wondering what is the point of continuing your workout routine when it’s all going to go to waste after you have surgery.
-You are just going to lose all those gains anyway so what is the point of putting yourself through all that pain when you will probably just going to have to start from the beginning after you recover?
+If you are expecting to have surgery and know you are going to be down for a while you may be wondering what the point of is continuing your workout routine when it’s all going to go to waste after you have surgery.
+You are just going to lose all those gains anyway so what is the point of putting yourself through all that pain when you will probably just be going to have to start from the beginning after you recover?
 I totally get your frustration and understand where you are coming from because I get that way too sometimes but giving up a month before you have to will only make it even harder during your recovery so when you are able to start again it’s much harder than it would of been.
-I am not trying that hard to make gains because I know I will lose a lot of them but I have not given up just yet since I know it’s not pointless and the stronger you are the easier your recovery will be.
-If you are having surgery and don’t see why you should continue to exercise here are some reason why I think it’s important.
-You have to remember recovering from surgery is already hard so don’t make it harder for yourself by allowing yourself to get weak and letting your fitness go!
+I am not trying that hard to make gains before surgery because I know I will lose a lot of them, but I have not given up just yet since I know it’s not pointless and the stronger you are before surgery the easier your recovery will be.
+If you are having surgery and don’t see why you should continue to exercise here are some reasons why I think it’s important.

 Transfer are a whole lot easier- When you are abled not being able to put a lot of weight on one leg is usually an issue because you can hope around but when you have Spina Bifida usually it’s more of a challenge.
 A lot of us can’t walk at all and if you can your stability is not even close to what it would be for an abled person so if we have surgery where you can’t put weight on one leg it’s going to totally take you out for the count.
 I walk with crutches which I can usually do fine with but not if part of my body is not totally up to speed and when that happens transfers are a two-person job.
 My mom helps with getting me dressed or showering if I am unable to do that unassisted which I am usually not at least for the first couple of weeks and my dad with the strong man finds a way to carry me in the house when I get home from the hospital if I am unable to walk in by myself.
 Strength training can help make the job of your caregivers a lot easier because if you can’t lift your own bodyweight it’s going to be a problem and they will have to do more heavy lifting.
-Without my caregivers, I could never have surgery because I wouldn’t even be able to go to the bathroom by myself and it’s one thing if your a child and not that heavy but something totally different when you’re a grown woman so think about that next time you make things harder for your caregivers unnessarily.
-Transfers are one of the hardest and most painful things disabled people have to do when recovering from surgery so take make it harder by not take care of yourself leading up to this point!
+Without my caregivers, I could never have surgery because I wouldn’t even be able to go to the bathroom by myself and it’s one thing if your a child and not that heavy but something totally different when you’re a grown woman so think about that next time you make things harder for your caregivers unnecessarily.
+Transfers are harder for disabled people than they are for abled people so don’t make it harder on yourself by not doing everything you can to improve your strength.